LiliGhaznavi/react-practice/01-pizza-menu/README.md

 ## Pizza Menu Project

-A learning project to learn the fundamentals of React by creating a pizza menu.
+A project designed to learn the fundamentals of React by building a pizza menu.

+You can find images of the result view in the `public/result` folder.